 Thailand is swiftly gaining popularity as one of the choicest holiday destinations in Asia.
 Its white-sand pristine beaches, originated by palms trees and rocky mountains would best fit any travellers beach fantasy.
 The coral reefs, marine life, waterfalls, dense forests will tickle every explorer’s curiosity.
-When it comes to the month specific tourism, November to April is the peak season and August is the month that experiences monsoon in spirits.
-But there are many places to visit in Thailand in August that you can witness at their best in this month.
+When it comes to month specific tourism, November to April is the peak season and August is the month that experiences monsoon in spirits.
+But there are many places to visit in Thailand in August that you can witness at their best this month.
 This will help you to plan your holidays to Thailand in August when the opportunities even better than the peak season.